tobiasjcat/WildBeyond/health.md

 Can have up to three items enchanted.
 Can enchanted an object in an action to
 - [x] Shed bright light 5ft, dim light 5ft more
 - [ ] Store a recorded message, can be tapped to play
-- [x] Continuously emit an odor or non-verbal sound perceptible up to 10 ft away -- Currently emitting rich boozy scent.
+- [x] Continuously emit an odor or non-verbal sound perceptible up to 10 ft away (a mug made to smell like a very nice/fancy liquor) (another mug that smells like 3 very old fish)
+-- Currently emitting rich boozy scent.
 - [ ] Visual effect and/or up to 25 words to appear

 ### Infusions
 At the end of a long rest, you can touch an item to make it magical.
 If it needs attunement, that can happen immediately only after infusion.
 Infusions remain indefinitely.
 4 known, 2 at a time
-- [ ] Enhanced Weapon
+- [ ] Homunculus servant (A miniature wicker chair made out of metal that flies without wings.
+It dangles upside-down from the end of one leg.)
 - [ ] Enhanced Defense
 - [x] Mind sharpener
 - [ ] Replicate Magical Item